qheilmann/CommandAPI-docs/docs/en/create-commands/arguments/types/chat/adventure-chat-arguments.md

 ## Adventure chat argument

-The `AdventureChatArgument` class is the equivalent Adventure API class for the `ChatArgument` - it represents infinitely long strings similar to the `GreedyStringArgument` and allows entity selectors such as `@e`, `@p` and so on.
-The `AdventureChatArgument` returns a `Component`, similar to the `AdventureChatComponentArgument`.
+The `ChatArgument` represents infinitely long strings similar to the `GreedyStringArgument` and allows entity selectors such as `@e`, `@p` and so on.
+The `ChatArgument` returns a `Component`, similar to the `ChatComponentArgument`.

 ::::tip Example – Sending personalized messages to players

-We'll take the same example from the `ChatArgument` class, but using the `AdventureChatArgument` instead - We want to create a personalized message broadcasted to all users using a chat component that allows entity selectors.
+We want to create a personalized message broadcasted to all users using a chat component that allows entity selectors.
 For this command, we want the following syntax:

 ```mccmd
 /pbroadcast <message>